 Tier 4 = Tier 3 + Tier 2 + Tier 1

-Overview of a Tier 1 Data Center
+Overview of a Tier 1 data center: Standards, requirements, and specifications

 Typical uptime: 99.6+%

-Overview of a Tier 2 Data Centre
+Overview of a Tier 2 data center: Standards, requirements, and specifications

 Typical uptime: 99.7+%

-Overview of a Tier 3 Data Center
+Overview of a Tier 3 data center: Standards, requirements, and specifications

 Typical uptime: 99.98+%

-Overview of a Tier 4 Data Center
+Overview of a Tier 4 data center: Standards, requirements, and specifications

 Typical uptime: 99.99+%

-Data centres can be a useful framework for aligning your business requirements with a potential data centre provider.
+Data centers can be a useful framework for aligning your business requirements with a potential data center provider.
 When researching for enterprise IT solutions, it is imperative to ask the right questions, talk to the team running the facility to find out what kind of testing and monitoring they do routinely.
 Tier 3 fits the requirements for most businesses, with a balance between service and resource outlay.
-A strategic solution often splits requirements across multiple Tier 3 centres, giving your business a higher uptime than one poorly run Tier 4 data center.
+A strategic solution often splits requirements across multiple Tier 3 centers, giving your business a higher uptime than one poorly run Tier 4 data center.